 The Rise of the Berlin Wall

-The Berlin Wall was erected by the German Democratic Republic (GDR), commonly known as East Germany, under the leadership of the Socialist Unity Party.
-Its primary purpose was to restrict the mass emigration of East Germans to the more prosperous and free West Germany.
+The barrier referred to as the Berlin Wall was built by the German Democratic Republic whose leaders at the time were in the Socialist Unity Party.
+Its purpose was mainly to prevent as many East Germans from the emigrating to the free and affluent West Germany.

 Life Behind the Wall